rails/rails/guides/source/action_view_helpers.md

 # => <div>Hello, world!</div>
 ```

-#### Options

-You can pass options to add attributes to the generated tag.
+Additionally, you can pass options to add attributes to the generated tag.

 ```ruby
 tag.section class: %w( kitties puppies )